 This approach involves efforts to educate people about prostitution and sex trafficking, and encouraging them not to contribute to sexual exploitation by purchasing sex, or by tolerating or supporting this behavior in others.
 Some of the education efforts are broadcast widely, while others more narrowly target sex buyers, or boys in an effort to prevent them from becoming men who buy sex.
-We know of over 65 cities and counties in the U.S. that have launched some form of public education effort focused on reducing demand for commerical sex.
+We know of at least 68 cities and counties in the U.S. that have launched some form of public education effort focused on reducing demand for commerical sex.

 To learn more about this intervention, access the resources provided below.

 Overview of Anti-Demand Public Education Efforts in the U.S.